 Meeting at the ship & return

-Meet in front of the boat harbor in Hamburg.
-Our driver is waiting at the appointed time at berth in front of your cruise.
-Our driver is holding a sign with "Humboldt Tours Berlin" and your name.
+Meet our private driver in front of your cruise in the harbor of Hamburg.
+Our private driver is waiting at the appointed time at berth in front of your cruise.
+Our driver is holding a sign with “Humboldt Tours Berlin” and your name.
 You can not miss it.
 For safety reasons, you will be given a phone number where you can reach us 24/7!
 After more than 200 Hamburg Berlin and 900 Warnemunde Berlin Tours, we can guarantee that the tour is carried out without any problems.

 We plan the day tour in order for you to get comfortable and return stress free back to your ship.
 Do not be afraid to miss your ship – our organizing team has everything under control.
 And is taking care of everything.